There are two modes of dealing with file encoding:

 PhpStorm also supports configuring encoding for properties files.

-- Open Project Settings dialog and select File Encodings.
+- In Settings, select File Encodings.

 - The File/Directory column shows the tree view of your project.